flhofer/dell_TB16_firmware/README.md

    - MST-1 requires `DP` or `VGA`
    - MST-2 requires `mDP` or `HDMI`
 5. If Cable/Dock NVM targets are missing, reconnect the TB cable to the host, reboot once, then retry `fwupdtool install-blob <bin-file>`.
-6. If ASMedia update did not apply on Windows, keep only one `.bin` in `tools/ASMedia_win`, then run `asm.exe /version` and `asm.exe /f` as Administrator.
+6. If the ASMedia update did not apply on Windows, keep only one `.bin` in `tools/ASMedia_win`, then run `asm.exe /version` and `asm.exe /f` as Administrator.
 7. If targets still do not enumerate after two full retry cycles, stop and collect verbose output with `fwupdmgr --verbose get-devices` before further attempts.

 ### Flashing MST chips